< Back

 Why should you monitor AWS account root user logins?

-The AWS account root user should only be used in emergency situations.
-For example, in case you locked yourself out of an AWS account by a misconfigured IAM policy.
+The AWS account root user should only be used in emergencies.
+For example, if you locked yourself out of an AWS account by a misconfigured IAM policy.
 In day-to-day use, the credentials for the AWS account root user should be kept in a safe place and not used.
-The use of the AWS account root user is a security risk and should be closely monitored.
+Using the AWS account root user is a security risk and should be closely monitored.

 How does monitoring AWS account root user logins work?

 Without further ado, marbot notifies you about AWS account root user logins.
-Here is, what an alert caused by an root user login looks like in Microsoft Teams.
+Here is what an alert caused by a root user login looks like in Microsoft Teams.

 And here is the same alert in Slack.

-How to setup monitoring of AWS account root user logins?
+How do you set up monitoring of AWS account root user logins?

 More help needed?
 Or want to share feedback?